Skip to content

 Key Takeaways

 • Three pools, three purposes.
 Fringe covers employee benefits.
 Overhead covers indirect costs of contract performance.
 G&A covers company-wide administration.
 Every indirect cost belongs in exactly one pool.
+FAR 31.203(c) requires logical cost groupings; the three-pool structure is common practice, not a regulatory mandate.

 • Every $1.00 of direct labor becomes $2.50 or more in total billed cost after fringe, overhead, and G&A are applied.
 Small rate changes in any pool produce large dollar impacts across your full contract portfolio.